wangyifan349/single-file-flask-drive/README.md

 - Right-click menus are used for most drive actions.
 - File and folder icons are visually distinct.
 - The main file browser uses the screen space directly and avoids heavy container borders.
+- Media preview, text editing, and shared text viewing open in separate tabs so the current file list is not replaced.

 ## 📦 Repository contents